|Home page||Bellringing||Talks & lectures||Fell walking||Settle - Carlisle||Metal sculpture||Brickwork||Journeys||Ergonomics||The rest||Site map|

 The talks below are directed at people with a particular interest in topics such as music, maths or technology.
 Each talk uncovers rich detail, of which many people are unaware.

-English-style bellringing is a very special kind of music.
+English-style bellringing – change ringing – is a very special kind of music.
 It shares some features with minimalism, but it is based on quite different principles, and requires very different performance skills.
 This talk explains the intricacies of change ringing from a musical perspective.
-This talk was first given to a group of experienced musicians, as a result of which I was asked to write a series of articles .
+This talk was first given to a group of experienced musicians, as a result of which I was asked to write a series of articles , and later to a group of secondary school music students.
+The talk also looks at other styles of bell ringing around the world.
 [Back to top]

 All forms of music show some mathematical structure in scales, chords and rhythm.
 English-style change-ringing is a very special type of music.
 It has no chords and no variation in rhythm, but it is underpinned by some elegant and fascinating mathematics.
 The continually changing sequences that constitute the music use what mathematicians call permutative group theory, which also appears in areas as diverse as cryptography and the solutions to Rubik’s Cube.
 The principles of group theory were formalised in the 19th century, but ringers were using them 200 years earlier without being aware of it.
 This talk explains the mathematical principles behind change ringing.
 They flow from the physical constraints on a swinging bell, from the desire for patterns that can be executed from memory, and from the concept of ‘truth’, which is unique to change ringing.
 The talk concludes with an explanation of the models that I built in 1968.
 This talk was first given to the Wokingham U3A Maths Group, You don't need a strong mathematical background to enjoy it.
+I also do a talk on the maths of ringing for schools .
 [Back to top]

 Most people don't realise that behind the familiar sound of English style bell ringing there is a special way of hanging bells so that they can swing full circle.
 While the physics of a swinging bell are simple, to create a precision musical instrument that responds sensitively to the needs of its performer presents considerable engineering challenges, especially when the instrument may weigh a ton or more.
 I introduce this talk by explaining how ringing works, and then describe the different parts of a ringing installation, and the technology on which they rely.
 I describe the way ringing technology has evolved over many centuries, and continues to evolve in the 21st century, with the use of novel materials and new techniques.